Implement a national school food program

 A number of municipalities, including Vancouver, Victoria and Toronto had previously passed Council motions supporting the need for a national program.

 In the 2019 federal budget submitted to Parliament in March 2019, the federal government promised to enter into negotiations with the provinces and territories to create a national school food program.
 The federal promise was re-iterated in the 2022 federal budget, and the responsibility for discussions with the provinces, territories, municipalities, indigenous partners, and other stakeholders assigned to the Minister of Agriculture and Agri-food and the Minister of Families, Children, and Social Development.
 The 2024 budget (p.
 111) solidified this commitment by allocating $1 billion over 5 years to "Employment and Social Development Canada, Crown-Indigenous Relations and Northern Affairs Canada, and Indigenous Services Canada, starting in 2024-25, to work with provinces, territories, and Indigenous partners to expand access to school food programs."
 Subsequent to the budget announcement, the principles of a national school food policy were revealed, close to those proposed by the Coalition for Healthy School Food (see below).
 From these principles presumably a program will flow.
 The budget also set out a process, it appears comparable to the roll out of fed-prov/terr agreements on child care, for bilateral negotiations with provinces on program design and monetary transfers, starting in 24-25.
-NFLD and Labrador is the first province to sign an agreement.
+NFLD and Labrador was the first province to sign an agreement, followed by Manitoba, Ontario and PEI.
 It appears from the first deal that federal money will support provincial programs, and the degree to which provinces will change their programming to be consistent with the principles of a national policy remains unclear.
 Private Member's Bill C-322, An Act to develop a national framework to establish a school food program, has received second reading.
 However, although put forward by a Liberal member, the bill does not appear to be consistent with the approach taken in the federal budget and it's prospects are likely dim.

 The case for school food programs